shreyaTiwari29/Ende-Crypt/README.md

-# this is my first project in security feild
+# This is my first project in security field
-# I learn a lot in creation of this project
-But still there is a lot thing to update in the project.
+I learn a multiple things in development of this project But still there is a lot thing to update in the project.
  I am very happy to share this project in my profile.